 Ikhana team receives prestigious Federal Laboratory Consortium for Technology Transfer award

-The Federal Laboratory Consortium for Technology Transfer (FLC) awarded an Interagency Partnership Award to the Wildfire Research and Applications Partnership (WRAP), a joint effort between NASA and the U.S. Department of Agriculture’s (USDA’s) Forest Service.
+The Federal Laboratory Consortium for Technology Transfer (FLC) awarded an Interagency Partnership Award to the Wildfire Research and Applications Partnership (WRAP), a joint effort between NASA and the U.S. Department of Agriculture's (USDA's) Forest Service.
 WRAP has enabled scientists and engineers to participate in managing forest fires through remote sensing observations on unmanned aerial vehicle (UAV) missions.
-The remotely piloted Ikhana aircraft, based at NASA’s Dryden Flight Research Center, flew over much of California in 2007 and 2008 to gather information that was used to help fight hundreds of wildfires burning within the state.
+The remotely piloted Ikhana aircraft, based at NASA's Armstrong Flight Research Center, flew over much of California in 2007 and 2008 to gather information that was used to help fight hundreds of wildfires burning within the state.
 Because of this interagency partnership, wildlife agencies are better positioned to fight wildfires, reduce expenditures, evacuate at-risk populations, and save lives.

 "NASA's emergency imaging gives us immediate information that we can use to manage fires, identify threats, and deploy firefighting assets.
 I thank NASA for providing us with this important firefighting tool."